Get Free Solar Panel Quotes

 Get started

-The type of solar panels you get can affect electricity output, since some solar panel types are more efficient than others.
+The type of solar panels you get can affect electricity output since some types are more efficient than others.

 A solar panel’s efficiency indicates how well it converts sunlight into electricity.
 The higher the efficiency rating, the more electricity it will produce per square metre.